awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 1. In **Retention Period \(days\)**, choose the number of days for which you want automated snapshots to be retained in the destination region before they are deleted\.

-1. Click **Save**\.
+1. Choose **Save**\.

 ## Configure Cross\-Region Snapshot Copy for an AWS KMS\-Encrypted Cluster<a name="xregioncopy-kms-encrypted-snapshot"></a>

  When you launch an Amazon Redshift cluster, you can choose to encrypt it with a master key from the AWS Key Management Service \(AWS KMS\)\.
 AWS KMS keys are specific to a region\.
 If you want to enable cross\-region snapshot copy for an AWS KMS\-encrypted cluster, you must configure a *snapshot copy grant* for a master key in the destination region so that Amazon Redshift can perform encryption operations in the destination region\.
 The following procedure describes the process of enabling cross\-region snapshot copy for an AWS KMS\-encrypted cluster\.
-For more information about encryption in Amazon Redshift and snapshot copy grants, see [Copying AWS KMS\-Encrypted Snapshots to Another Region](working-with-db-encryption.md#configure-snapshot-copy-grant)\. <a name="xregioncopy-kms-encrypted-snapshot-task"></a>
+For more information about encryption in Amazon Redshift and snapshot copy grants, see [Copying AWS KMS\-Encrypted Snapshots to Another AWS Region](working-with-db-encryption.md#configure-snapshot-copy-grant)\. <a name="xregioncopy-kms-encrypted-snapshot-task"></a>

 **To configure cross\-region snapshot copy for an AWS KMS\-encrypted cluster**

 1. Open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

-1. In the navigation pane, click **Clusters**\.
+1. In the navigation pane, choose **Clusters**\.

 1. In the cluster list, choose a cluster name to open the **Configuration** view for the cluster\.

-1. Click **Backup**, and then click **Configure Cross\-Region Snapshots**\.
+1. Choose **Backup**, and then choose **Configure Cross\-Region Snapshots**\.

 1. In the **Configure Cross\-Region Snapshots** dialog box, for **Copy Snapshots** choose **Yes**\.